PurnaChandar26/Data-Science-Notes/README.md

 # Data Science Notes Repository

-Welcome to the "Data Science Notes" repository!
 This repository contains a collection of handwritten notes in PDF format covering a wide range of topics in the fields of data mining, data warehousing, and data science.
 Whether you're a beginner or an experienced professional, these notes will help you gain a deeper understanding of essential concepts in the world of data.

 ## Data Mining and Data Warehousing Notes